Survey Logic Mastery: A Comprehensive Guide

 A Black box enclosing an add logic option

-You can also randomize the questions with in the block.
+You can also randomize the questions within the block.

 Randomization of questions in a block